 The current 2020-2045 MTP and TIP will continue to be reviewed and amended in order to comply with the Fixing America's Surface Transportation (FAST) Act requirements as needed.
-Specifically, the review and amendments will address and achieve conformity with all FAST Act requirements.
+Specifically, the review and amendments will address and achieve conformity with all FAST Act and new IIJA requirements.
 The existing MTP will also be updated to conform to state and federal requirements.
 Staff will continue to monitor the implementation of the MTP and assist with any necessary amendments to the MTP.
-(To be conducted as routine work effort or by consultant if needed).

-SUBTASK 4.2 - Preparation for the 2025-2050 MTP Update.
+SUBTASK 4.2 - 2025-2050 MTP Update.

-MPO staff will develop a project task list and schedule related to the upcoming MTP update and will evaluate which tasks will be performed internally and which will be carried out by consultants.
-This subtask will entail updating the Travel Demand Model and CMP with the assistance of consultants if needed.
-As part of this subtask, the MPO will work closely with TxDOT and other stakeholders to develop a conceptual future regional transportation network that will factor in critical connections, especially as new interstates are designated in the Laredo metropolitan area.
-This will entail identifying key locations for future highway interchanges, multi-modal options, and incorporation of new technologies.
-Additionally, the MPO in collaboration with TxDOT and other stakeholders will identify specific studies necessary to create a regional transportation network with efficient and seamless connectivity.
-(To be conducted as routine work effort or by consultant if needed).
+MPO staff will coordinate the evaluation of RFQs submittals received from private firms to develop the 2025-2050 MTP update.
+The MTP study includes tasks that will be performed internally and some that will be done by consultants.
+This subtask will also entail updating the Travel Demand Model and CMP with the assistance of consultants if needed.
+Additionally, as part of this subtask, the MPO will work closely in collaboration with TxDOT and other stakeholders to find specific studies necessary to create a regional transportation network that will involve identifying key locations for future highway interchanges, multi-modal options, and incorporation of new technologies with efficient and seamless connectivity that will factor in critical connections, especially as new interstates are designated in the Laredo metropolitan area.